~ Updated 10/29/2024: Under Construction…some thoughts about Linear Amplifiers ~

 The Lew McCoy single-813 design can be found here.
 Note that you can ground ALL the grids directly which is a better design.

 You can also skip the fancy metering scheme in this design and replace it with a simpler one: For plate volts, measure across the final resistor in the equalizing string as he has done.
 For plate MA, put the meter and its shunt in the center tap of the filament transformer.
-This is the most simple approach but be aware that the milliampers shown on the meter will include the leakage through the capacitor equalizing resistors and the bleeder resistors.
+This is the most simple approach but be aware that the milliampers shown on the meter will include the leakage through the filter capacitors, their equalizing resistors and the bleeder resistors (if used).
 You can mentally adjust for that.

 Here’s another, nice clean design.